ArTeGaS/Guess-The-Word/README.md

 # Guess-The-Word
-My words guessing game created on Unity for Google Play
+My words guessing game created on Unity for Google Play.
+Change the branch to Master to see the project files.